Attempting perfect hypergraphs: Perfect hypergraphs and proper colorings

 In this subsection we list a few constructions that yield $H_\omega$-perfect $k$-uniform hypergraphs.
 First, a disjoint union of two $H_\omega$-perfect hypergraphs is $H_\omega$-perfect.
-Next, let $H$ be a $k$-uniform hypergraph and $u \notin V(H)$.
-The {\em cone} over $H$, $v*H$, is a $(k+1)$-uniform hypergraph whose edges are $\{ \{v\} \cup A: A \in E(H)\}$.
-It is easy to see that a cone over every $H_\omega$-perfect hypergraph is $H_\omega$-perfect.
-Thus we can start with a perfect graph, and increase $k$ by repeatedly taking cones.
 Simple 3-uniform hypergraphs are $H_\omega$-perfect, and so are tripartite 3-uniform hypergraphs.
 More generally $k$-uniform hypergraphs, in which no two edges share more than $k-2$ vertices, are $H_\omega$-perfect and so are $k$-partite $k$-uniform hypergraphs.

 A simple induction gives another natural family:

 \begin {theorem} Let $G$ be a $H_\omega$- perfect $k$-uniform hypergraph, and let $H$ be the hypergraph of cliques of size $r$ ($r>k$) in $G$.
 Then $H$ is $H_\omega$-perfect. \end {theorem}